 To encourage the reporting of original information, whistleblowers who voluntarily provide the government with original information that leads to a successful judicial or administrative enforcement action resulting in monetary remedies of over $1 million, could obtain between 10%-30% of the total monetary recovery.
-The Mehdi Firm PC can represent you and guide you through the reporting process to ensure that you receive protection against retaliation, as well as secure any financial entitlements under the Act.
+The Mehdi Firm can represent you and guide you through the reporting process to ensure that you receive protection against retaliation, as well as secure any financial entitlements under the Act.

 Do you have information regarding misconduct or fraud by companies that you would like to report?

 Contact us for a confidential, no-cost case evaluation.

 who we stand for is Simple: it's always You